Breed description

 The Welsh Corgi Cardigan is one of Britain’s oldest herding breeds, with roots stretching back more than a thousand years.
 The breed originates from Wales, where it was used as both a herding and farm dog.
 The Cardigan was valued for its intelligence, courage, and ability to work independently with cattle, while still maintaining a close bond with the family.

-The Cardigan is easily recognized by its long body, strong short legs, and its characteristic bushy fox tail.
-The large, rounded ears and expressive eyes make the breed both charming and unmistakable.
-It comes in many colors – including red, sable, brindle in multiple variations, tricolor, and blue merle.
+The Cardigan is easily recognised by its long body, strong short legs, and distinctive bushy fox-like tail.
+Its large, rounded ears and expressive eyes give the breed a charming and unmistakable appearance.
+The breed comes in a wide variety of colours, including Red, Sable, Brindle in many variations, Tricolour, and Blue Merle.

 Although the Corgi is short-legged, it is a robust and athletic dog, capable of moving with great agility and endurance.